solus-project/brisk-menu/README.md

 Copyright © 2016 Ikey Doherty, Solus Project.

-`mate-solmenu` is available under the terms of the `GPL-2.0` license.
+`brisk-menu` is available under the terms of the `GPL-2.0` license.